Mikuni Carb Installation and Tuning Instructions

 Float Bowl Vent tube.

 There is a vent tube coming out of the bottom of the float bowl.
-Although it is designed as a vent, it can also discharge excess fuel if the level of fuel in the bowl is too high do to excess fuel pressure or a stuck float needle.
-The tube end should be positioned above level of the carb and pointed away from the header as there are circumstances in which it could spray raw fuel if the float sticks, etc. Getting significant fuel out of the vent tube is usually an indication that the fuel pressue is too high and is driving the needle off the seat.
-If this happens you should check to be sure that the carb has the 2.3 size needle an seat designed for automotive applications.
+Although it is designed as a vent, it can also discharge excess fuel if the level of fuel in the bowl is too high due to excess fuel pressure or a stuck float needle.
+The tube end should be positioned so that it can drain safely onto the ground if the float sticks.
+It should be pointed away from the header as there are circumstances in which it could leak raw fuel if the float sticks, etc. Getting significant fuel out of the vent tube is usually an indication that the fuel pressue is too high and is driving the needle off the seat.
+If this happens you should check to be sure that the carb has the 2.3 size needle and seat designed for automotive applications and that the fuel pressue is less than 3 lbs.
+In some cases we have had to go as low as 2 lbs. fuel pressure.

 There are two fittings for vacuum takeoff on the back of the carb.
 The lower one normally comes

 with a black rubber cover on it.
 If the top one is not going to be used for a vacuum feed to a vacuum advance distributor, etc. it should also be covered, sealed off.
-This can be done with a piece of hose or tube with one end blocked or, as an alternative, you can attach a 1/8" I.D. hose from the fitting on one carb to the fitting on the other. ( In some applications it is preferable to take the vacuum signal for a vacuum advance distributor from the intake manifold rather than the carbs. )
+If you do not have an appropriate cap, this can be done with a piece of hose or tube with one end blocked or, as an alternative, you can attach a 1/8" I.D. hose from the fitting on one carb to the fitting on the other. ( In some applications it is preferable to take the vacuum signal for a vacuum advance distributor from the intake manifold rather than the carbs. ) Note that some cars for US markets from the late 60's through mid 70's had vacuum retard distributors for emissions purposes and was on of the reasons that european models usually had better performance.
+If your distributor is vacuum retard, we suggest not connecting the vacuum line to it.
+Or better yet, change to a vacuum advance distributor which will significantly increase performance and fuel mileage.

 These carbs normally come from the factory with float bowl needles and seats ( size 4.0 ) setup for low fuel pressure - motorcycles use gravity feed from the fuel tank above the motor.
 From early 2007 on, all of our kits have been supplied with a smaller needle and seat (size 2.3 ).
 However, as in all carb applications, fuel pressure should limited and should not exceed 3 - 4 PSI.
-If you have a fuel pressure regulator just turn down the pressure to 3 lbs.
-If you are getting fuel coming out of the float bowl vent hose the level in the bowl is too high, probably because the needle and seat is not closing as it should.
+If you have a fuel pressure regulator just turn down the pressure to 2 - 3 lbs.
+If you are getting fuel coming out of the float bowl vent hose ( the black hose at the bottom of the carb ) the fuel level in the bowl is too high, probably because the needle and seat is not closing as it should.
 This is usually because the fuel pressure is too high or a foreign object is preventing it from closing completely.
+Often the object is a piece of rubber from inside the fuel line that came loose when the hose was pushed over a fitting.

 Float Level The float level can be checked and adjusted as per the diagram below.
 The measurement is best taken with the carb in a horizontal position, with the actuator tab just touching the needle.